top of page

 This problem stems from the lack of recognition that managers and makers work in fundamentally different ways (Graham, 2009).

 Managers troubleshoot issues and check on progress by having meetings.
-Work diaries and meeting apps are designed for this, offering hour-long appointment slots.
-As meetings are how they fulfil their role, the rhythm of back to back meetings suits them.
+Work diaries and meeting apps are designed for this, offering hour-long appointment slots by default.
+As meetings are how they fulfil their role, the rhythm of back-to-back meetings suits them.

-Makers – researchers, report writers, analysts, programmers, designers, engineers – do not schedule work this way.
+Makers – researchers, report writers, programmers, designers, engineers – do not organise their work this way.
 Technical work requires deep thinking.
 To solve problems, create or design things, Makers need long, uninterrupted blocks of time.

 Nothing meaningful can be achieved in random hours sprinkled across a week.